kermo-git/MazeAlgorithms/README.md

 The user can select the size of the maze and an algorithm.
 Then he/she can run either a single step with a click of a button or a continuous loop until the end.

+I got inspiration for this project from [this blog](https://weblog.jamisbuck.org/under-the-hood/).

 ## Setup

 1) Install Node.js